Skirts Ahoy!: Plot

-Three young women who have had traumatic emotional experiences in their lives decide to change their lives by enlisting in the WAVES.
-Mary Kate Yarborough, a "girl next door" from the Midwest, was jilted by her fiancé.
+Three young women who previously have had traumatic emotional experiences decide to change their lives by enlisting in the WAVES.
+Mary Kate Yarborough, from the Midwest, was jilted by her fiancé.
 Whitney Young, a socialite from Long Island who has been engaged multiple times, left her fiancé standing at the altar.
-Una Yancy, a blonde ditz from New York City, is determined to track down Archie, her boyfriend in the Navy she has only heard from twice in two years, and be assigned to the same station he is serving in; he last contacted her from Paris.
-The only thing they have in common is their last names all start with the letter Y.
+Una Yancy, from New York City, is determined to track down Archie, her boyfriend in the Navy she has only heard from twice in two years, and be assigned to the same station he is serving in; he last contacted her from Paris.
+The only thing they have in common is their last names start with the letter Y.

 They are sent to the Great Lakes Naval Training Center for WAVE boot camp and are assigned to the same company, becoming roommates.
 Whitney is named recruit company commander after saving Mary Kate from drowning during swim training.
-Whitney and Una adapt well to the rigors of boot camp; Mary Kate does not, suffering from severe homesickness to the point she winds up facing an elimination board which can discharge her from the Navy for inadaptability.
+Whitney and Una adapt to the rigors of boot camp; Mary Kate does not, suffering from homesickness to the point she winds up facing an elimination board which can discharge her from the Navy for inadaptability.
 While Whitney advocates for her, Mary Kate's former fiance shows up and tries to convince her that she will be better with him than in the Navy.
-She becomes angry, and goes before the board and convinces them to allow her to continue in the Navy.
+Angered by this, she goes before the board and convinces them to allow her to continue in the Navy.

 Granted a pass midway through their training, the trio go to Chicago looking for a good time.
-They learn to their displeasure that while the sailors have no trouble meeting girls, it is harder for the WAVES to meet guys.
+They quickly learn that, while the sailors have no trouble meeting girls, it is harder for the WAVES to meet guys.
 On the advice of a waiter, Una and Whitney go to a newly-coed bar in a downtown hotel, where Whitney picks up a man a year or two older.
 Unbeknownst to her, he is the newly assigned doctor of the WAVE training battalion in civvies.
-They have a cordial dinner, with an ending spoiled by three WACs.
+Their cordial dinner is spoiled by three WACs.
 Young decks all three of them, and is brought before a board of inquiry.
-Her bacon is saved by the testimony of LT Dr. Paul Elliot, her date from the night before, who after the board dismisses her without disciplinary action rebukes her for her behavior.
+She is saved by the testimony of Lt.
+Dr. Paul Elliot, her date from the night before, who, after the board dismisses her without disciplinary action, rebukes Whitney for her behavior.